 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead is Jo Cliffe (Head Teacher) and our Deputy DSLs are Chris Glover (Assistant Head Teacher) and Nia Hinton (HR and Welfare Manager)
+Our Designated Safeguarding Lead is Jo Cliffe (Head Teacher) and our Deputy DSLs are Samantha Forbes (Assistant Head Teacher) and Nia Hinton (HR and Welfare Manager)

 Senior Leadership Team - trained at level 3 above: Graham Spencer & Helen Rose (Assistant Head Teachers)